Why Influencer Marketing in India Feels Different in 2025

 Final Thoughts

-Influencer marketing in India, especially in 2025, is like a crowded railway station.
-Everyone’s shouting, trying to be heard.
-But the ones who truly stand out aren’t the loudest—they’re the ones who feel familiar, local, and trustworthy.
-As a marketer, my biggest lesson has been this: don’t chase scale blindly; chase authenticity relentlessly.
+When we talk about influencer marketing trends in India 2025, it’s like a crowded railway station—everyone is shouting, trying to be heard.
+But the ones who truly stand out aren’t the loudest; they’re the ones who feel familiar, local, and trustworthy.
+As a marketer, my biggest lesson has been this: don’t chase scale blindly, chase authenticity relentlessly.